bedops/bedops/docs/content/reference/file-management/compression/unstarch.rst

 Any output from ``--verify-signature`` is written to the standard error stream.

 .. note:: Some option calls will not work with legacy v1.x or v2.0 archives.
-For instance, to get a result for nested or duplicate elements, you need to input a v2.1 archive.
-If you have a v1.x or v2.0 archive, use the :ref:`starchcat` utility to upgrade an older archive to a Starch v2.1 file, which will recalculate and make all current attributes available.
+For instance, to get a result for nested or duplicate elements, you need to input a v2.1 (or greater) archive.
+If you have a v1.x or v2.0 archive, use the :ref:`starchcat` utility to upgrade an older archive to a Starch v2.2 file, which will recalculate the metadata and make all current attributes available.

 .. |--| unicode:: U+2013   .. en dash
 .. |---| unicode:: U+2014  .. em dash, trimming surrounding whitespace